The secure CJSM email is:

-- K v B (Croydon Employment Tribunal) – represented K at 2-day hearing of his claim for unfair dismissal against a nationwide pharmacy chain: K alleged he was subjected to racial discrimination and had been dismissed unfairly as a result of unsubstantiated allegations of sexual impropriety with other staff members
+- K v B (Croydon Employment Tribunal) – represented the former employee of a nationwide pharmacy chain at the two day hearing of his claim for unfair dismissal: his case was that he had been subjected to racial discrimination and unfairly dismissed because of unsubstantiated allegations of sexual impropriety with other staff members.

 - whether the claim had been brought in time